CllsPy/CllTorch-Blog/content/posts/ml-book.md

 ### Gradient Descent

 Imagine you are on top of a mountain; Gradient Descent would be like trying to reach the lowest possible point (descending the mountain).

+# Scaling

+Scaling allows for better results when using Gradient Descent.

+Scaling is useful because it keeps the weights within the same range of values.
+Imagine, on the other hand, features that are out of scale, where one weight is 10 times larger than another (for example), which disrupts the Gradient Descent process.

+## Large-scale Machine Learning and Stochastic Gradient Descent

+Gradient Descent updates weights based on the sum of errors in relation to all training examples, \(x_i\).

+The downside is that if our dataset is extensive, this can take a considerable amount of time.
+Therefore, an alternative is Stochastic Gradient Descent (SGD).

+SGD updates weights for each example, resulting in faster convergence compared to GD.

+## A Tour of Machine Learning Classifiers Using Scikit-Learn

+A summary for training a supervised machine learning model could be:

+1. **Select features**
+2. **Choose a metric**
+3. **Select the algorithm and train the model**
+4. **Evaluate the algorithm's performance**
+5. **Adjust the model's parameters and fine-tune it**